bitshares/ledger-app-bitshares/README.md

 A list of supporting GUI apps will be added here when available.

-# How to Install developer version
+# How to install the developer version

 If you are installing the app from this repository, you will need a development environment to support compiling the app and loading onto your Ledger Nano S device.

-## Configuring Ledger Environment
+## Configuring Ledger build environment with Ledger-Vagrant

-* Install Vagrant and Virtualbox on your machine
-* Run the following
+A ready-to-use build environment hosted in a virtual machine is available via [fix/ledger-vagrant](https://github.com/fix/ledger-vagrant).
+To use it, you will need [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org) on your build machine.
+Then run the following:

 ```
 git clone https://github.com/fix/ledger-vagrant